Healthy Versus Toxic Friendships

 Shared enjoyment.
 This is pretty obvious.
 Although it’s possible to have a friendship where you don’t enjoy the other person’s company that would be both odd and rare.
 On the other hand, you can enjoy someone’s company and still not like them as an individual.
 If that is the case, you don’t have a friend, you have an amusing distraction.

 Mutual respect.
 A real friend respects you, and that is reflected in how they speak to you and their behavior toward you.
 This doesn’t mean that friends can never tease one another (no need to get thin skinned).
-But the teasing isn’t aimed at tearing the other person down, or making them feel embarrassed.
+But the teasing isn’t meant to tear the other person down or make them feel embarrassed.

 What are some benefits to having healthy friendships in one's life?